2008 Armenian presidential election: Candidates

 Raffi Hovannisian from Heritage and Aram Karapetyan from New Times also tried to register, but were refused the 10 year certificates of residency in Armenia by the Armenian Police Department.
 Prosperous Armenia's Gagik Tsarukian, a business oligarch, whose party had the second largest faction in parliament endorsed Serzh Sargsyan.

 Ter-Petrosyan officially announced his candidacy in a speech in Yerevan on 26 October 2007.
 He accused Kocharyan of running "an institutionalized mafia-style regime" that was responsible for massive corruption involving the theft of "at least three to four billion dollars" over the previous five years.
 He was also critical of the government's claims of strong economic growth and argued that Kocharyan and Sargsyan had come to accept a solution to the Nagorno-Karabakh conflict that was effectively the same solution that he had proposed ten years earlier, although they had strongly opposed that proposal at the time.

+Armenian Revolutionary Federation primary

+From 24-25 November 2007, the Armenian Revolutionary Federation held a non-binding, nationwide primary election.
+The party asked the people for their recommendation of who they should nominate as their candidate for the upcoming presidential election.
+Hovhannisyan won the primary, securing 53% of the vote, while Armen Rustamyan received 47%.

+On 30 November, the ARFD Supreme Council conducted a secret ballot to formally determine the party's nomination.
+Before the vote, Rustamyan withdrew his candidacy.
+The results were 60 for Hovhannisyan, 16 for Rustamyan, and three for both.